-Figures 23 through 28 show the effect of temperature on SNR and SFDR performance with power on calibration performed at -40°C, +25°C, and +85°C. Each plot shows the variation of SNR/SFDR across temperature after a single power on calibration at -40°C, +25°C and +85°C. Best performance is typically achieved by a user-initiated power on calibration at the operating conditions, as stated earlier.
-However, it can be seen that performance drift with temperature is not a very strong function of the temperature at which the power on calibration is performed.
+Figures 20 through 25 show the effect of temperature on SNR and SFDR performance with power on calibration performed at -40°C, +25°C, and +85°C. Each plot shows the variation of SNR/SFDR across temperature after a single power on calibration at -40°C, +25°C and +85°C. Best performance is typically achieved by a user-initiated power on calibration at the operating conditions, as stated earlier.
+However, it can be seen that performance drift with temperature is not a very strong function of the temperature at which the power on calibration is performed; also note that SFDR performance typically improves as the analog input level moves away from full-scale as Figure 4 shows.